Buckingham Branch Railroad: Virginia Scenic Railway

-In August 2022, the BB began the operations of the heritage Virginia Scenic Railway (VSR) with round-trip excursions from Staunton, Virginia.
+In August 2022, the BB began the operations of the heritage Virginia Scenic Railway (VSR) with round-trip excursions from Staunton, Virginia and Louisa, Virginia.
 Unlike many U.S. heritage operations, which operate on lightly used branch lines, the VSR trains share track with Amtrak and CSX operations.
 Around autumn of 2023, ex-Norfolk and Western 4-8-4 steam locomotive No. 611, visited the VSR to haul the weekend Shenandoah Valley Limited excursions between Goshen and Staunton.
 No. 611 hauled the excursion train forward to Staunton with two diesels pulling the train back up to Goshen since there was no turntable or wye at Staunton for No. 611 to be turned around.
 Multiple seating classes are offered, including Coach, Premium Coach, First Class, and Dome class.
-On July 9, 2025, it was announced that No. 611 would do the Shenandoah Valley Limited excursions again starting on September 26.
+On September 26 to October 26, 2025, No. 611 did more weekend Shenandoah Valley Limited excursions.

 Shenandoah Valley Railroad

 For a number of years, the Buckingham Branch operated the Shenandoah Valley Railroad (SV) under contract.
 That short-line extends from Staunton through Augusta County north to Pleasant Valley outside Harrisonburg in Rockingham County.
 In 2002, the operating contract was lost to another Virginia-based short-line road, the Eastern Shore Railroad (ESHR).
 Today, the Shenandoah Valley Railroad, operated by the Durbin and Greenbrier Valley Railroad (DGVR), interchanges with the Buckingham Branch at Staunton.